qingkaikong/blog/27_git_contribute_open_source_project/README.md

 [Git](https://git-scm.com/) is a nice version control tool to work with, but how to use it collaboratively with others, and contribute to some open source project using git has a steep learning curve, here, I will summary the main steps how you can contribute to a project.

 There are many ways you can work on a forked repo, i.e. you can either clone it to a virtual environment, or copy it directly to you machine and add it to your path.
-I like clone the repo directly to my mac, and work inside the folder.
-Here, I will give a summary of my work flow when contribute to open source projects.
+I like to clone the repo directly to my mac, and work inside the folder.
+Here, I will give a summary of my work flow when contributing to an open source projects.
 I will use [Folium](https://github.com/python-visualization/folium) as an example.

 ## Work flow using GIT

 ### (1) Fork the project on the github website

-Press the button on the upper right corner (circled by the red), then you will have this repo in your account, it is more like copy it to your own collection, so that you can mess up with it ^)^ without affect the original repo.
+Press the button on the upper right corner (circled by the red), then you will have this repo in your account, it is more like copying it to your own collection, so that you can mess up with it ^)^ without changing the original repo.

 ![Figure1](./figures/Figure1_Fork_project.png)